pbernay/CFB-Football-Sim/README.md

 ### Possible

 - **Custom League**: Create and customize leagues, defining rules, teams, and structures.
-- **Playing as D2 Team**: Take on the challenge of leading a Division 2 team.
+- **Playing as FCS Team**: Take on the challenge of leading a Division 2 team.
 - **Transfer Portal**: Navigate the dynamics of player transfers.
 - **Weather**: Dynamic weather conditions (rain, snow, sunny) that can impact gameplay and strategies.
 - **Fan Support**: Measure and influence fan morale, which can affect team performance and finances.